justjoshtings/justjoshtings/README.md

 ### Leveraging my background in data science, clean energy engineering, and machine learning to drive solutions in climate and sustainability.

-Specifically interested in reinforcement learning, computer vision, smart efficient homes, and autonomous electric vehicles.
+Specifically interested in reinforcement learning, computer vision, smart efficient homes, and micro-grids/virtual power plants.

 Feel free to learn more about me and my work at my:
 * [Personal Website](https://joshting.com/)